bryancarl7/ML_Rain_Predictor/README.md

 # Machine Learning: Precipitation Binary Classifier #
 ### Data: ###
 This one was a doozey, I'm not gunna lie.
-I had to transform my own data, that I scraped myself from: https://www.wunderground.com/history/monthly/us/or/eugene/KEUG/date/2016-6
+I had to transform my own data, that I manually copy and pasted myself from: https://www.wunderground.com/history/monthly/us/or/eugene/KEUG/date/2016-6

 This was how it was all possible, I loaded them all up into txt files,